sbhatts9/AFRF/README.md

 ## Overview

 AFRF is a forensic readiness framework designed for financial institutions, with a primary case study in Nepal's banking sector.
-When a security incident is detected, AFRF's AI agents automatically collect, hash, vault, and document digital evidence — without human intervention — preserving forensic integrity from the moment of detection (t=0).
+When a security incident is detected, AFRF's AI agents automatically collect, hash, vault, and document digital evidence without human intervention, preserving forensic integrity from the moment of detection (t=0).

 This addresses the **Human Latency Gap**: the window between incident detection and manual evidence collection where evidence can be lost, corrupted, or rendered legally inadmissible.